-In relation to staff, the policy and practice of the College require that all staff are afforded equal opportunities within employment and that entry into employment with the College and progression within employment will be determined only by personal merit and the application of criteria which are related to the duties of each particular post and the relevant salary structure.
-In all cases, ability to perform the job is the primary consideration.
-Subject to statutory provisions, no applicant or member of staff will be treated less favourably than another because of his or her sex, marital status, sexual orientation, racial group, religion or belief, disability, age or other protected characteristic recognised by the Equalities Act 2010.
+The policy and practice of the College requires that all staff are afforded equal opportunities within employment and that entry into employment with the College and progression will be determined only by personal merit and the use of criteria reflecting the duties of the post and the relevant salary structure.
+In all cases, the ability to perform the job is the primary consideration.
+Subject to statutory provisions, no applicant or member of staff will be treated less favourably than another because of their sex, sexual orientation, marriage or civil partnership, race, religion or belief, disability, age, pregnancy or maternity or gender reassignment.

-G.3.3 Students - general
+G.3.3 Students - General

-In relation to students, the College aims to provide education of excellent quality at Undergraduate and postgraduate level for able students, whatever their background.
-In pursuit of this aim, the College is committed to using its best endeavours to ensure that all of its activities are governed by principles of equality of opportunity, and that all students are helped to achieve their full academic potential.
+In relation to students, the College aims to provide education of excellent quality at undergraduate and postgraduate level for able students, whatever their background.
+In pursuit of this aim, the College is committed to using its best endeavours to ensure that all of its activities are governed by the principles of equality of opportunity, and that all students are helped to achieve their full academic potential.
 This statement applies to recruitment and admissions, to the curriculum, teaching and assessment, to welfare and support services, and to staff development and training.

-G.3.4 Students - admissions
+G.3.4 Students - Admissions

-Decisions on admissions are based solely on the individual merits of each candidate, their suitability for the course they have applied to study (bearing in mind any requirements laid down by any professional body), assessed by the application of selection criteria appropriate to the course of study.
-We seek to admit students of the highest academic potential without regard to sex, marital status, sexual orientation, racial group, religion or belief, disability, age or other protected characteristic recognised by the Equalities Act 2010.
-Admissions procedures are kept under regular review to ensure compliance with this policy.
+Decisions on admissions are based solely on the individual merits of each candidate, their suitability for the course they have applied to study (bearing in mind any requirements laid down by any professional body), and assessed by the application of selection criteria appropriate to the course of study.
+We seek to admit students of the highest academic potential without regard to sex, sexual orientation, marriage or civil partnership, race, religion or belief, disability, age, pregnancy or maternity or gender reassignment.
+Admissions procedures are kept under regular review to ensure compliance with this policy and statutory requirements.
+All new academic staff are also asked to undergo admissions training (www.learning.ox.ac.uk/support/teaching/programmes/ads/) to ensure compliance with this policy.